top of page

 • Georgina D'Angelo

-2 Day Florence Itinerary
+Ultimate 2 Day Florence Itinerary

 2 day florence itinerary, Florence Italy

-If you’re wanting to experience an Italian city vibe, Florence is a great place for you to travel to.
-It’s filled with beautiful historical buildings, cafes and restaurants on every street, stunning parks, shopping areas and more!
-There’s definitely plenty to do in Florence, Italy, so we’ve narrowed it down for you below.
+If you want to experience an Italian city, Florence is a great place for you to travel to.
+It’s filled with beautiful historical buildings, cafes, local restaurants on every street, stunning parks, palaces, shopping areas, and more!

-Day 1
+DAY 1

 Breakfast at Melaleuca